-Conor McGregor after his win over Max Holloway in Boston.
-Photograph: Getty Images
+Dublin's Conor McGregor remains unbeaten in the UFC after a dominant featherweight win over Hawaii's Max Holloway in Boston.

 The Irishman won by unanimous decision (30-27, 30-27, 30-26), despite a knee injury he sustained in the second round that forced him to rethink his strategy.